- Author Various authors

 Great Northern Spices

-CRCNA project A.2.1819045, “Spicing up northern Australia with high value condiment crops”, established three spice crops (sesame, fennel, and kalonji) have potential as cash crops in Northern Australian producers.
-This project builds on the initial spicing up the north project and will investigate four themes to address the key impediments for the developing these three spice crops as a commercial Northern Australian spice industry.
-The Great Northern Spices project will provide environment specific recommendations and industry knowledge to support growers to integrate spice crops into both new and existing northern farming systems, including planting protocols and pest management through developing a compendium of weeds, pests and diseases and their control options.
-It will investigate best practice machinery use and settings to ensure optimal crop emergence and yield capture and determine options for drying and cleaning the seed product to assure post-harvest quality.
-Additionally, the project will provide gross margin analyses and value chain options across northern farming systems, and the data required to support the development of crop specific export protocols.
+CRCNA project A.2.1819045, “Spicing up northern Australia with high value condiment crops”, established that three spice crops – sesame, fennel, and kalonji – have potential as cash crops for northern Australian producers.
+This follow-up project builds on the initial work and will investigate four key themes to address the major impediments to developing these crops into a viable commercial spice industry in northern Australia.
+The Great Northern Spices project will provide environment-specific recommendations and industry knowledge to support growers in integrating spice crops into both new and existing northern farming systems.
+This includes planting protocols and pest management strategies, supported by the development of a compendium of weeds, pests, diseases, and their control options.
+The project will also explore best-practice machinery use and settings to ensure optimal crop emergence and yield, as well as post-harvest processes such as drying and cleaning to maintain seed quality.
+In addition, the project will provide gross margin analyses and explore value chain options across northern farming systems.
+It will also generate the data required to support the development of crop-specific export protocols.
 Check out the grower guide factsheets in publications below!
+Access the Sesame Diseases and Pests journal article here: https://www.mdpi.com/2673-7655/5/4/44